Closed du to rehanging. Open again 10.5. Tensta konsthall

 Contact Us

-Inquiries: Anna-Stina Ulfström, curator or Gabriella Skarin, coordinator.
+Inquiries: Anna-Stina Ulfström, curator.

 More about this activity